 Ideal For: Students who want a home-like setting with more space.

-Understanding the cost of living in Manchester is crucial for students planning to study and reside in the area.
+Understanding the cost of living in Manchester is crucial for most students planning to study and reside in the area.
 The average monthly cost of living in Manchester for a student ranges from £1,800 to £2,000.
-When searching for student accommodation in Manchester or calculating daily expenses, understanding these costs is the key to saving.
-They help you make informed choices about where to live in Manchester and how you would want to budget.
+Housing costs are the largest factor in a student's monthly expenses.
+When searching for student housing in Manchester or calculating daily expenses, understanding these costs is the key to saving.
+They help you make informed choices about where students live in Manchester and how you would want to budget.

 1. Food - £200 - £300 per month